saxtoncan/StockDataFetcher/README.md

 # Library information:
 1. See requirements.txt file for full list.
-2. To install run "pip3 install module", replacing module with the required library.
+2. To install a library run "pip3 install module", replacing module with the required library.